mamolok/Server-Change-DBD/README.md

 ---

 ## 🎮 How the Server Selection Works
 This program works by **blocking the servers you DO NOT want to play on**.
-To route your game to a specific server, you need to block the other available regions.
+To play on a specific server, you need to block all the other options.

 ### 📌 Quick Examples: